 - Categories: We designate members as “Pro-Family” for scores over 75%, Anti-Family for scores less than 50% and Needs Improvement for those in between.

-- Who Was Scored: We score those members of the House of Representatives in office on the last day of the scorecard’s period.
+- Who Was Scored: We score all members of the House of Representatives except those members who left office or were sworn in during scorecard’s period and those representing U.S. territories and the District of Columbia.
 Thus there may be fewer than 435 members scored.
 By clicking the name of any Member of Congress, one can see the votes scored.